Krushna-Nanda/University_exam/MATH/04_unit .md

    - For **directed graphs**:
      - **In-degree**: Number of edges directed into the vertex.
      - **Out-degree**: Number of edges directed out of the vertex.

+     - The **complement of a graph** is a new graph created by keeping the same vertices as the original graph but adding edges between vertices that were **not connected** in the original graph.
+Essentially, it has edges where the original graph does not, and vice versa.

 6. **Directed Graph (Digraph)**:
    A graph where the edges have a direction (ordered pairs).